coryarcangel/coryarcangel.com/_shows/pro-tools.md

 title: Pro Tools
 url: pro-tools
 year: '2011'
-venue: Whitney Museum of American Art, New York, NY
+venue: Whitney Museum of American Art, NY
 pitch: "<p>​All nu work 4 a show @ the Whitney.
 Almost put me in the grave making all this stuff in 9 months.
 Hope u like it! </p>"
 ps: